ni/nimble/packages/nimble-components/src/select/specs/IxD.md

 > NOTE: NEEDS VISUAL DESIGN FOR MULTIPLE FOCUS STATES?

-If the select component allows filtering, the filter bar has keyboard focus when the dropdown is opened.
+If the select component allows filtering, the filter bar has text cursor focus when the dropdown is open.
+The filter bar maintains this focus while the dropdown is open.

 ![ ](spec-images/select-24.png)